Updated 21 July 2021

-As swarms of new cases continue to wreak havoc, numerous countries across the world have little choice but to implement travel bans and restrictions to and from India in an effort to prevent the spread of COVID-19.
+As swarms of new cases continue to wreak havoc and worries over the new variant mount, numerous countries across the world have little choice but to implement travel bans and restrictions to and from India in an effort to prevent the spread of COVID-19.

 Here is everything you need to know about the India flight ban and which countries are currently enforcing it.